2013-2014 Fact Sheet

 - The percentage of Marietta City Schools (MCS) eighth graders meeting and exceeding standards (87%) increased by 11 percentage points from 2012 and surpassed the state (82%) and Metro area averages (86%) on the 2013 Georgia Eighth Grade Writing Assessment (EGWA).
 More»

-- For the 5th consecutive year MCS fifth-graders meeting or exceeding standards outpaced state percentages on the Georgia Grade 5 Writing Assessment.
-Of the 659 students tested, 84 percent met or exceeded the standard.
-Marietta City students outscored their state peers (80) by a four-point margin, and were on par with their Metro peers (84).
+- Marietta City Schools fifth-graders meeting or exceeding standards outpaced state and Metro Atlanta percentages on the 2013 Georgia Grade 5 Writing Assessment.
+Of the 683 students tested, 87 percent met or exceeded the standard.
+Marietta City students outscored their state peers (79%) by an eight-point margin, and their Metro peers (83%) by four percentage points.
 More»

 - Hickory Hills Elementary School has been named a Learning Laboratory School member of the Music-in-Education National Consortium (MIENC), sponsored by ArtsNOW.
 The nomination follows a successful MIENC site visit in May 2009.